Vampire: The Masquerade – Bloodlines 2: Plot

 Fearing a Sabbat resurgence, Choi sends Phyre into Seattle's buried ruins to investigate a string of disappearances.
-In the depths, Phyre encounters monstrous vampire-like creatures known as the Unbirthed, and experiences another vision in which they meet the Gardener: a torpor-stricken Gideon.
-Gideon begs Phyre to consume him; instead, they kill him.
-When Phyre awakens, Gideon's rebar-impaled body lies destroyed, but the brand remains.
-Returning to the Camarilla's base in Weaver Tower, Phyre learns Lou's visions have ceased and she has reclaimed her seat of power.
-Fabien deduces that Lou and Campbell were the Rebar Killer, eliminating her enemies, including Gideon, and erasing Fabien's memories each time he uncovered the truth.
+Deep underground, Phyre encounters monstrous vampire-like creatures known as the Unbirthed, or "Moonflowers", and experiences another vision in which they meet the Gardener: a torpor-stricken Gideon.
+Gideon begs Phyre to consume him; instead, Phyre kills him.
+When Phyre awakens, Gideon's rebar-impaled body lies destroyed.
+Returning to the Camarilla's base in Weaver Tower, Phyre learns Lou's visions have ceased, and she has reclaimed her position as Prince.
+Fabien realizes that Lou and Campbell were the Rebar Killer, using the identity to eliminate Lou's enemies, including Gideon, and erasing Fabien's memories each time he uncovered the truth.

 Safia later claims she has deciphered the brand's secret and asks to meet at the park conservatory.
-There, Phyre discovers a vast underground lab—where they were experimented on in their torpor and branded—alongside Safia's corpse and hordes of Unbirthed fed on the blood collected by Ysabella.
+There, Phyre discovers a vast underground lab—where they were experimented on in their torpor and branded—alongside Safia's corpse and hordes of Unbirthed fed on Ysabella's collected blood.
 Lou uses Safia's death to justify sending Phyre after the Anarch leader, Katsumi Ishikazi, believing them to be Sabbat.
-Katsumi denies this, and the Anarch Damsel warns Phyre that the true Sabbat implicated the Anarchs as a distraction.
+Katsumi denies this, and the Anarch Damsel warns Phyre that the Sabbat framed the Anarchs as a distraction.

 Phyre races back to Weaver Tower but is ambushed by Safia, who faked her death.
-After killing Choi with sunlight, Safia reveals that she leads the Sabbat, seeking vengeance against Lou for murdering her lover, Gideon.
-Safia explains that Phyre was meant to awaken and consume Gideon, allowing his consciousness to overwrite their own through the brand.
-However, Campbell and Fabien discovered Phyre's coffin first.
-Fabien deliberately awakened Phyre, knowing they would kill him and Campbell, thereby avenging Gideon but inadvertently binding Fabien's mind within Phyre instead.
-Safia discloses that she will use the Unbirthed to destroy the city and the Masquerade.

-Desperate, Fabien convinces Phyre to escape into the sunlight, sacrificing himself to keep them safe.
-After recovering, Phyre fights through Sabbat and Unbirthed-infested streets, storms Weaver Tower, and kills Safia by drinking her blood; the brand then disappears.
+After killing Choi with sunlight, Safia reveals she leads the Sabbat and seeks vengeance against Lou for murdering her lover, Gideon.
+Safia explains that Phyre was intended to awaken and consume Gideon, allowing his consciousness to overwrite theirs through the brand.
+However, Campbell and Fabien discovered Phyre first.
+Fabien deliberately awakened Phyre, knowing they would kill him and Campbell, thereby avenging Gideon but inadvertently binding Fabien's mind inside Phyre.
+Safia declares that she will use the Unbirthed to destroy the city and the Masquerade.
+Desperate, Fabien convinces Phyre to escape into the sunlight, sacrificing himself to protect them.
+After recovering, Phyre battles through Sabbat- and Unbirthed-infested streets, storms Weaver Tower, and kills Safia by drinking her blood, causing the brand to vanish.

-Depending on the player's choices, the game ends with various characters reigning as the Prince, including Lou, the Anarchs, or Phyre, who can alternatively leave the city behind.
+Depending on the player's choices, the game ends with various characters reigning as the Prince, including Lou, the Anarchs, or Phyre, who can alternatively leave the city.
 The IAO can also purge the city of vampires.